 How to Choose a Compatible SSD for Your Laptop

-Understand laptop SSD compatibility by checking form factor, interface, capacity support, screw placement, warranty, and backup steps.
+Check laptop SSD compatibility by matching form factor, interface, slot length, service access, warranty, backup, and reinstall plan.

 Section 1